aindrila-paul/Game-Bonanza/README.md

 2. Supports Rock, Paper and Scissors, Tic Tac Toe, Snake Game and Pong

 # Getting Started
-1. git clone https://github.com/aindrila-paul/Game-Console.git - clone this project to your computer
+1.  git clone __https://github.com/aindrila-paul/Game-Bonanza.git__ - clone this project to your computer
-2. cd Game-Console - go inside the project directory
+2. cd __Game-Bonanza__ - go inside the project directory
-3. pip install -r requirement.txt to install libraries.
+3. __pip install -r requirements.txt__ to install libraries.
-4. python ./console.py to execute the python file.
+4. __python ./console.py__ to execute the python file.

 # Requirements
 Python must be installed in your device